warisa-cmu/rl-meta-test/src/P02_MSIE/T03_class_env/_TODO.md

 - Environment has issues: The first element returned by `env.reset()` is not within the observation space.
 - Symmetric action space and normalize
-- Convergence
 - Better state representation
-- Larger ranges for F and Cr.